Becoming a Missionary

 Describe how you spend time with God each day.

-Describe how your relationship is with your spouse and children.
+Describe the relationship you have with your spouse and children.

 Would people describe you as immature, prideful, angry, or selfish?
-Whatever weaknesses you have now, they will only become magnified once you serve as a missionary.
+Whatever weaknesses you have now will only become magnified once you serve as a missionary.

 Choices

-The next most important factor for us to become missionaries (sent-ones) are the choices that we make that either enable us or hinder us from becoming a missionary.
+The next most important consideration for us to become missionaries (sent-ones) are the choices that we make that either enable us in or hinder us from becoming a missionary.

 How are you serving inside of your local church now?